sass-contrib/sassc-embedded-shim-ruby/README.md

 ## Usage

-To compile, `require 'sassc-embedded'` before use a `SassC::Engine`, e.g.:
+This polyfill utilizes `sass-embedded` to allow you to compile SCSS or SASS syntax to CSS.
+To compile, use a `SassC::Engine`, e.g.:

 ``` ruby
 require 'sassc-embedded'